Maro Charitra: Plot

-They meet the next day and Sapna expresses her love for Balu by kissing his hand.
+They meet the next day and Swapna expresses her love for Baloo by kissing his hand.
 The lovers unite and visit the beaches, forts, waterfalls and scenic places of Goa.
-While returning home late at night, Balu's motorcycle runs out of petrol.
+While returning home late at night, Baloo's motorcycle runs out of petrol.
 They pose as a newly married couple and ask for a lift in a car.
-To their shock, Sapna's father is in the car and he takes her home immediately.
-Balu and Sapna keep meeting each other and fall in love even more.
+To their shock, Swapna's father is in the car and he takes her home immediately.
+Baloo and Swapna keep meeting each other and fall in love even more.

-One day when Sapna returns from college after meeting Balu, she finds the lewd bookstore clerk at her home.
-The man has secretly clicked pictures of her and Balu together and shown them to her parents.
-Burning with rage, Sapna's mother forbids her from seeing Balu and accompanies her everywhere.
-Heartbroken, Balu makes a plan and stealthily meets Sapna during her college lunch break.
-They go to a hotel for lunch and Balu pauses the elevator halfway to spend some time with Sapna.
+One day when Swapna returns from college after meeting Baloo, she finds the lewd bookstore clerk at her home.
+The man has secretly clicked pictures of her and Baloo together and shown them to her parents.
+Burning with rage, Swapna's mother forbids her from seeing Baloo and accompanies her everywhere.
+Heartbroken, Baloo makes a plan and stealthily meets Swapna during her college lunch break.
+They go to a hotel for lunch and Baloo pauses the elevator halfway to spend some time with Swapna.
 He sings a love song for her using his broken Telugu.
 This leads to an amused crowd at the hotel lift listening in.
 They are reprimanded by the guard as they exit.

-Balu and Sapna's families find out.
-In anger, they lock up Sapna at home and Balu's father scolds him.
-Despite the opposition, Balu boldly goes and meets Sapna in her home in the presence of her parents and expresses his love for her.
-Sapna's mother screams and claims that Balu is ruining their family honor.
+Baloo and Swapna's families find out.
+In anger, they lock up Swapna at home and Baloo's father scolds him.
+Despite the opposition, Baloo boldly goes and meets Swapna in her home in the presence of her parents and expresses his love for her.
+Swapna's mother screams and claims that Baloo is ruining their family honor.

-Finally, both the families meet and Balu and Sapna affirm their love for each other.
+Finally, both the families meet and Baloo and Swapna affirm their love for each other.
 Their families agree to allow them to marry on one condition – that they separate from each other for one year without any contact or communication.
 Afterwards, if they still want to be together, they can get married.
-Balu and Sapna reluctantly agree to the contract.
+Baloo and Swapna reluctantly agree to the contract.

-Balu goes to Hyderabad for a job, while Sapna stays behind in Vizag.
-During their year of separation, Vasu writes a letter every day to Sapna, in which he expresses his pain and love, but doesn't send it to her because of the contract.
+Baloo goes to Hyderabad for a job, while Swapna stays behind in Vizag.
+During their year of separation, Baloo writes a letter every day to Swapna, in which he expresses his pain and love, but doesn't send it to her because of the contract.
 He learns to speak Telugu fluently from a young widow named Sandhya.
 To drown his pain of separation, he also learns classical dance from Sandhya.